TeraSky-OSS/aws-bedrock-llm-workshop/install.md

 1. Sign into the AWS Management Console and open the Amazon Bedrock console at [https://console.aws.amazon.com/bedrock/](https://console.aws.amazon.com/bedrock/).

-3. For the purposes of this tutorial, you should be in the US East (N. Virginia) (us-east-1) Region.
+3. For the purposes of this tutorial, you should be in the US West (Oregon) us-west-2 Region.
 To change regions, choose the Region name at the top right of the console, next to your IAM role.
-Then select US East (N. Virginia) (us-east-1).
+Then select US West (Oregon) us-west-2.

 4. Select **Model access** at the bottom of the left navigation pane.